 Points of interest

 It’s actually amazing how much of Pompeii is still intact.
 This was a thriving city with a population of about 11,000.
-It was filled with bath houses, brothels and other vices, making it a popular spot for tourists and locals alike.
-There was a large stadium, amphitheatre, shops, bakeries, temples and large villas on the hills.
+It was filled with bathhouses, brothels and other vices, making it a popular spot for tourists and locals alike.
+There was a large stadium, amphitheater, shops, bakeries, temples and large villas on the hills.

-Every day items were found where they were dropped or stored when the volcano erupted.
-Many of these object like vases and pottery are still in the same place they were left in.
+Everyday items were found where they were dropped or stored when the volcano erupted.
+Many of these objects, like vases and pottery, are still in the same place they were left in.

 Probably the most popular among the tourists is the brothel.
 With many naughty frescos still visible on the walls, you get the idea of the building’s purpose and decor.
 Some giggle, some are scandalized, but everyone stops by to check it out.

-There were many wealth Romans living in Pompeii.
+There were many wealthy Romans living in Pompeii.
 You can see how their households were built by the layouts and construction.
-Some still have frescos on the walls as well as other intricate decoration that hint of the glory of the past.
+Some still have frescos on the walls as well as other intricate decorations that hint of the glory of the past.

 To me, even the roads were interesting.
 They are so different, yet so similar to what we know today.
 They are a bit difficult to walk on so comfortable footwear is highly recommend.